-For every project and school, we use a continuous improvement model (Figure 21) to advance the project; we assess our impact, continue to review research, and continue to follow the evidence and best practices to ensure our FSCS have positive impact.
-To be clear, we use a tried and tested model to ensure distinct solutions for each school based upon the needs assessment and stakeholder input, as further described below.
+For every project and school, we use a continuous improvement model (Figure 19) to advance the project; we assess our impact, continue to review research, and continue to follow the evidence and best practices to ensure our FSCS have positive impact.
+To be clear, we use a tried and tested model to ensure distinct solutions for each school based upon the needs

 In deciding how best to operationalize the four pillars and determine appropriate services for our FSCSs collectively and individually, we conducted an extensive research and literature review of best practices for improving academic achievement in rural, high-poverty schools with needs similar to ours.
 We focused on identifying evidence-based interventions that yield the most promising results in rural communities.
-Additional information on the research and evidence base for our project services and interventions can be found on pages 36-41, 54.
+Additional information on the research and evidence base for our project services and interventions can be found on page 54.